 1. Ask Early

-If possible, you should discuss continuing education budget at the time of your hire, when you are negotiating a contract.
+If possible, you should discuss a continuing education budget at the time of your hire, when you are negotiating a contract.
 Give the family examples of courses you have attended in the past and how they have benefited previous nanny-families and their children.
 If you can, it is always a good idea to include the continuing education budget in your contract.
+One example:

 Professional Development: Family will support Nanny in her continuing education by paying for her to attend one professional development day per year, up to $400 per year.
 Nanny may accrue this benefit to attend more expensive or lengthy courses every two or three years.
 Nanny will present potential professional development courses to the family for consideration and approval at least three months prior to the course start date.